IBM/openapi-to-graphql/README.md

 ## Development

-OpenAPI-to-GraphQL uses the [Lerna](https://github.com/lerna/lerna) monorepo management system.
-After cloning the entire monorepo repository, you can install Lerna with the command `npm install` and then install the dependencies for all of the packages with `lerna bootstrap`.

 OpenAPI-to-GraphQL is written in [TypeScript](http://www.typescriptlang.org/).
 Within each of OpenAPI-to-GraphQL's packages, all source code is contained in the `src` folder.
 Use `npm run build` or `npm test` to transpile the source files into the final library in the `lib` folder.
 Entry-point for the library is `index.js` in `lib`.

 ## Research